 Information with Additional Protection: Certain types of medical information have additional protection under state or federal law.
 For instance, information about communicable disease and HIV/AIDS, drug and alcohol abuse treatment, genetic testing, and evaluation and treatment for a serious mental illness is treated differently than other types of medical information.
 For those types of information, we are required to get your permission before disclosing it to others in many circumstances.

 Other Uses and Disclosures: If we wish to use or disclose your medical information for a purpose that is not discussed in this Notice, we will seek your permission.
 Specific examples of uses and disclosures of medical information requiring your permission include: (i) most uses and disclosures of psychotherapy notes (private notes of mental health professional kept separately from a medical record); (ii) most uses and disclosures of your medical information for marketing purposes; and (iii) disclosures of your medical information that constitute the sale of your medical information.
 Permission granted to us may be rescinded at anytime, unless we have already relied on your permission to use or disclose the information.
-To revoke your permission, please notify our Privacy Administrator at the address provided below:
+To revoke your permission, please notify the NOAH Compliance Department.

 Although your medical information is our property, you have the right to: